Sachinramesh15/GoogleSheet-Postgres-SynchronizationAutomation/README.md

 - **Psycopg2**: For interaction with PostgreSQL using Python.
 - **Ngrok**: For forwarding the local FastAPI server to the web to receive Google Sheets updates.
 - **Docker**: For containerizing the application and making deployment easier.
+- **Google App Script**: For creating a trigger for the google sheet.

 ## How Conflicts Are Handled